Disentangling the AGN and Star-Formation Contributions to the Radio-X-ray Emission of Radio-Loud Quasars at 1<z<2: Introduction

 \section{Introduction}

-It is now widely accepted that the center of every galaxy hosts a supermassive black hole (SMBH), which by accretion of gas and dust can turn into an active galactic nucleus \citep[AGN; for a review see][]{Heckman2014}.
+It is now widely accepted that the center of almost every galaxy hosts a supermassive black hole (SMBH), which by accretion of gas and dust can turn into an active galactic nucleus \citep[AGN; for a review see][]{Heckman2014}.
 While there has been significant progress in our understanding of galaxy formation and evolution in the past decades \citep[e.g.,][]{Madau2014}, there is as yet no coherent picture of the role AGN play in this evolution \citep[e.g., see][]{Page2012,aird2012primus,Rovilos2012,Rosario2012,Azadi2015,Bernhard2016,Brown2019,Shangguan2020}.
-As they both release a tremendous amount of energy over a wide range of wavelengths, to better understand the emission mechanisms operating in the AGN and in the host galaxy and their inter-relationships, it is critical to disentangle the radiation from both as a function of wavelength.
+As both release a tremendous amount of energy over a wide range of wavelengths, it is critical to disentangle the radiation from the AGN and the host galaxy as a function of wavelength in order to understand better the emission mechanisms operating in them.